Emil Rindell

 Unsuppress Parts

 Only brings up the parts that are suppressed in the structure below the compilation.
-If there are individual compilations that have been suppressed via Suppress , these will not be visible again.
+If there are individual assemblies that have been suppressed via Suppress , these will not be visible again.
 NOTE!
 These suppressed assemblies and all their contents remain hidden in the 3D scene.

 Unsuppress All